Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling

 \section{Numerical results}

 In this section, we employ the proposed RBAR causality-based PINN in both static and dynamic cases with different initial morphology, \textit{i.e.}, plane interface and hump interface, respectively.
 The static and the dynamic cases are denoted with Eq. \eqref{AC_static} and \eqref{AC_dynamic}, respectively.
-The solutions obtained via our PINN framework are systematically benchmarked against finite element method (FEM) solution computed using COMSOL Multiphysics.
-Through comprehensive comparative analysis, we demonstrate the computational efficiency, numerical accuracy, and adaptive error correction capabilities of the RBAR causality-based PINN methodology in comparison with the conventional PINN schemes.}
+The solutions obtained via our PINN framework are systematically benchmarked against the FEM solution computed using COMSOL Multiphysics. \review{Through comprehensive comparative analysis, we demonstrate the computational efficiency, numerical accuracy, and adaptive error correction capabilities of the RBAR causality-based PINN methodology in comparison with the conventional PINN schemes.}

-The neural network architecture employed in this work comprises a feed forward fully connected network with a hyperbolic tangent activation function, including 5 hidden layers and 100 neurons in each hidden layer.